Beefeater Gin Distillery Tour: Discover London Gin History

 Beefeater Gin Distillery & Museum, Lambeth, London

-Beefeater produce over 30 million bottles of gin every year and export to 127 countries.
+Beefeater produces over 30 million bottles of gin every year and exports to 127 countries.
 Few Londoners realise that every single drop is distilled down a quiet lane in Stockwell, just south of the river.

-Take a stroll down Gin Lane at the Beefeater Distillery and Gin Museum.
-Steeped in history, a few hours soaking up the Beefeater brand and its story is a relaxing way to spend the afternoon and enjoy a tipple.
-Perfect for a rainy day in London town.The Foodie Travel Guide
+I found a few hours soaking up the Beefeater brand and its story a relaxing way to spend the afternoon and enjoy a G&T.

 Take a Tour of the Beefeater Gin Distillery

 Like most Brits, my gin drinking habit started with two iconic brands.
 Ordering a G&T in a bar or buying a bottle of gin at an airport duty free shop, it was always a choice between Gordon’s gin or Beefeater.
 Both are still ubiquitous although, thanks to the latest gin craze, they’ve now been joined by hundreds of new kids on the block.
 In response to this and the rise of boutique London gin brands such as Sipsmith, Beefeater opened a shiny new visitor’s centre back in 2014.

 I’m quite sure that most gin-loving Londoners have no idea it’s there.
 The distillery building was once an old pickles factory, damaged during the Second World War.
 It’s hidden away in an unassuming location in the shadow of an old gasworks and the Oval cricket ground.
 When you arrive, you feel like you’ve discovered one of London’s best-kept secrets.